-Dismissal is at 3:30pm on Monday through Thursday, and Ipm on Fridays.
+Dismissal is at 3:30 PM on Monday through Thursday, and 1:00 pm on Fridays.
 On a scheduled half-day of school, the school will have a 1:00 p.m. dismissal, except for Family Conference Days which will be at noon.
 In the event of multiple incidents of late pickup, a guardian conference will be requested by the school.
 In persistent cases of late pickup, additional intervention may be sought by the school.
+If your child will be picked up late, parents are asked to take the following steps to communicate with the school.